-- J. All autoclaves within the facility shall be maintained in accordance with the manufacturer's written directions.
-Records shall be maintained of all maintenance and repairs for the life of the equipment. - K. Chemical indicators for sterility shall be used with each cycle. - L. Facility must validate compliance and efficacy of sterilization policy through quality review process.
-Facility sterilization policy must describe the mechanism used to determine shelf life of sterilized packages.
-Sterilization policy must:
+- L. All autoclaves within the facility shall be maintained in accordance with the manufacturer's written directions.
+Records shall be maintained of all maintenance and repairs for the life of the equipment. - M. Chemical indicators for sterility shall be used with each cycle. - N. The facility shall validate compliance and efficacy of the sterilization policy through the quality review process.
+The sterilization policy shall describe the mechanism used to determine the shelf life of sterilized packages.
+The policyshall: - 1.
+Be consistent with published industry standards (AAMI and APIC).

-- 1. Sterilization policy must be consistent with published industry standards (AAMI and APIC). - 2.
-Sterilization policy must stress that sterility is related to integrity of pack regardless of whether expiration dating or event-related expiration is utilized. - M. Recommendations for common packaging and functioning of sterilization process.
+- 2. Stress that sterility is related to integrity of pack regardless of whether expiration dating or event-related expiration is utilized. - O. Event-related/Indefinite dating of sterile packs is acceptable.

-PACKAGING ALLOWABLE SHELF LIFE Double-wrapped Muslin, Paper or Polypropylene Use for rapid turn-around items only in well controlled environment, < 30 days Double-wrapped Muslin, Paper or Polypropylene Placed in a Plastic Dust Cover Then Heat Sealed or Bonded Indefinite Peel Pack (Paper, Plastic or Tyvek/Mylar) Indefinite Rigid Containers, Caskets, Etc. Per Manufacturer=s Instructions
+PACKAGING ALLOWABLE SHELF LIFE Double-wrapped Muslin, Paper or Polypropylene Use for rapid turn-around items only in well controlled environment, < 30 days Double-wrapped Muslin, Paper or Polypropylene Placed in a Plastic Dust Cover Then Heat Sealed or Bonded Indefinite Peel Pack (Paper, Plastic or Tyvek/Mylar) Indefinite Rigid Containers, Caskets, Etc. Per Manufacturer's Instructions